devab2081/Ethical-hacking-learning-daily-log/Day-05/questions.md

-# Questions – Day 5
+### Questions

-- What did I not fully understand today?
+- What happens if a website does not use HTTPS?
-- What should I revise again?
+- Can HTTPS fully prevent attacks?
-- Interview or thinking questions
+- Why do attackers target web applications?